 Now for the good part.

 You can be richly rewarded for not doing salami publication.
-You can go from an under-cited researcher to one with impact and influence.
+You can go from an under-cited researcher to one with impact and influence, while still increasing your number of publications.

 Your complete paper will likely gain more total citations than smaller papers because it will have greater visibility and importance in the field—all of which helps to advance your career.